-Grand Bargain progress is reviewed through the individual self-reports and at an Annual Meeting (upcoming 27 June 2019 in Geneva), which is being held on the margins of the ECOSOC Humanitarian Segment.
+Grand Bargain progress is reviewed through the individual self-reports and at an Annual Meeting, which is being held on the margins of the ECOSOC Humanitarian Segment.
 It is already possible to identify some successes, such as:

 - A monitoring methodology and a transparency dashboard have been developed and shared with the Grand Bargain Signatories.

 - Global spend on cash and vouchers increased by 40% to 2.8 billion USD, representing the 10.3% of the global humanitarian aid.